st0le/YoAfter/README.md

 Make a shortcut on your homescreen (Android phones only!) for all these accounts for quick access to these reminders.

-## TODO:

-- [ ] Figure out if a the "link" parameter can be used as a Reminder text.

 ###Note:

 * I've not included apikeys.py to prevent abuse of the system.
 The callbacks are also secret.
 * The Yo Api is restricted to one yo per recipient per minute.
 You can't receive two 15 min reminders in the same minute.